intel-samples/Microsoft-Build-Workshop2025/README.md

 Congratulations!
 You have successfully set up JupyterLab on your Azure VM and accessed it securely via SSH tunneling.
 You are now ready to proceed with the workshop activities.
 If you encounter any issues during the setup or while running the notebook, please reach out to the workshop facilitators for assistance.
 We hope you enjoy the workshop and gain valuable insights into building scalable RAG pipelines with OPEA ChatQnA.

+## Detailed Outline
+1. Introduction to RAG Concepts (10 minutes)
+Overview of RAG architecture: retrievers, generators, and rerankers.
+Use cases: enterprise search, knowledge management, and personalized recommendations.
+Challenges in RAG system deployment.

+2. Data Preparation for RAG (20 minutes)
+Hands-on activity: Preparing datasets.
+We will showcase processing and cleaning various PDF documents so they can be used for RAG.
+Exporting cleaned data into a vector database for querying.

+3. RAG Pipeline Deployment with OPEA (20 minutes) Building RAG pipelines with OPEA:
+Configuring retrievers with the cleaned dataset.
+Deploying open LLMs (LLama / Qwen) for generative capabilities.
+Incorporating rerankers for improved relevance.

+5. Q&A and next steps (10 mins)

 ## Conclusion
 This workshop provides a hands-on introduction to building scalable RAG systems, emphasizing data preparation and deployment optimization.
 Using OPEA Chat QnA, participants will learn to create robust, real-world AI pipelines that seamlessly bridge data quality and model performance on Azure cloud infrastructure.